Hmu language: Wu (2009)

-Others

-Sanqiao 三锹 (三橇) is a mixed Kam–Hmu language spoken in Liping County and Jinping County, Guizhou, China by about 6,000 people.
+Hsiu (2018)

+Andrew Hsiu (2018) proposes the following classification of the Qiandong Miao languages based on his 2015 computational analysis, classifying Ná-Meo as a Southern Qiandong Miao dialect:

 Classification

 Hmu has been recognized as a branch of Hmongic since the 1950s.
 Wang (1985) recognized three varieties.
 Matisoff (2001) treated these as distinct languages, which is reflected in Ethnologue.
 Lee (2000) added a fourth variety, Western Hmu (10,000 speakers), among the Yao, and Matisoff (2006) lists seven (Daigong, Kaili [N], Lushan, Taijiang [N], Zhenfeng [N], Phö, Rongjiang [S]).

 Writing

 Northern Qiandong Miao, also known as Central Miao and as Eastern Guizhou Hmu (黔东方言 Qián-Dōng fāngyán), was chosen as the standard for Hmu-language textbooks in China, based on the pronunciation of Yǎnghāo (养蒿) village.

+Alphabet

+The Hmu alphabet is based on Pinyin and consists of 28 letters (all the 26 letters of the English alphabet with the addition of Gh and Kh).

+Digraphs other than gh and kh and Trigraphs are not considered single letters and are considered combinations of letters.

+The following list shows the 28 letters of the Hmu alphabet in their uppercase and lowercase forms along with their name and pronunciation in the IPA: